 - No Account Opening Bonus.
 This card doesn’t have a sign-up bonus.
 Some other low APR credit cards do offer sign-up bonuses in some form.
 For instance, Discover it doubles all cash back earned during the first year of card membership.

 - APR Can Be High for Less Qualified Cardholders.
 Though Union Bank Visa Credit Card’s minimum APR is quite reasonable, the possible APR range is quite broad.
 The highest possible APR exceeds 20%, which could be a dealbreaker for less qualified cardholders seeking the flexibility to carry balances from month to month.
-If you’re looking for a guaranteed low APR, check out Barclaycard Ring MasterCard, which charges a flat 8.25% rate for all customers.
+If you’re looking for a guaranteed low APR, check out Barclaycard Ring Mastercard.
+(See Ring’s terms and conditions for more details.)

 - Has a 3% Foreign Transaction Fee.
 This card has a 3% foreign transaction fee.
 That’s bad news for frequent overseas travelers, especially given the absence of a rewards program.
 Competitors such as Discover it Chrome don’t charge foreign transaction fees.

 - Charges Penalty Interest.
 This card’s penalty interest rate approaches 30% APR.
 If you’ve missed a payment due date in the past due to liquidity issues or large, unexpected obligations, look for alternatives that don’t charge penalty interest.
 Citi Diamond Preferred is a good option.

 I know more about personal credit and banking than the average consumer, but I’m not ashamed to admit that I’d never heard of Union Bank before I began research for this post.
 The United States has hundreds of well-regarded local and regional banks that most people have never heard about.
 Union Bank is one of them.